luccastera/blackboard/README.markdown

 ## TO DO:

-* Get strings with white space to work as a token
 * Test with Ruby 1.9
 * Show benchmark of using blackboard vs using Rinda.
 * Allow users to use a different port (and other options) for Redis server in TupleSpace.initialize